oppara/cakephp-simple-recaptcha/README.md

 # CakePHP plugin to handle Google Recaptcha

-If you configure reCAPTCHA v2, that acts as a fallback.
+If both v2 and v3 are configured, it will act as v3 and use v2 as a fallback.
+If only v3 is configured, it will act as v3.
+And V2 so.

 ## Requirements

 * PHP 8.1+
 * CakePHP 5.0+

 ## Installation

 ```